NightMachinery/stochastic/coronavirus/model.md

-# A rough draft of a model for simulating disease spread
+# A rough draft of a framework for building models of disease spread

 This is Fereidoon Mehri's for Dr. Mirsadeghi's simulation course at SUT, 2020 Spring.
 As this draft is still incomplete, see the [latest version on my Github](https://github.com/batbone/stochastic/blob/master/coronavirus/model.md).
 That version is also auto-rendered by Github, so you don't need a Markdown renderer.

 ## Guide to reading this

-I am sketching the structure of the model, and how they should be connected.
+This is an abstract description of a framework that allows us building different models of disease spread (and more).
+As there is but a fine line between parametrizing a single model and a framework that can support many models, I have been using the word 'model' in lieu of 'framework' in this doc (most of the times at least :D).
+Its main idea is to use object oriented design in a highly dynamic language such as Python to structure a base model that can easily, and modularly, be exntended to simulate different conditions.

 Some hints:
 * `Function` is any read-only function.